 Understanding the biomechanics of equinus is crucial to getting an appreciation of the devastation it has on the foot pathomechanics.
-The center of pressure is about 6 cm ly is one of the primary stumbling blocks between professions that inhibit effective communication.
+The center of pressure is about 6 cm anterior to the ankle, roughly over the dorsal 2nd metatarsal-cuneiform joint.
+This would make us fall forward in normal standing, but that reaction is is negated by the pull of the plantarflexors.
+The triceps surae has been documented to be the primary plantarflexor of the ankle joint and therefore offsets the anteriorly displaced center of pressure.
+It has further been demonstrated with equinus that the center of pressure moves about 3 cm distally between professions that inhibit effective communication.
 The Silfverskoild test is what is used to determine the type of equinus.
-In this examination, the subtalar is placed in neutral position and the midtarsal joint is locked by supination of the anterior to the ankle, roughly over the dorsal 2nd metatarsal-cuneiform joint.
-This would make us fall forward in normal standing, but that reaction is is negated by the pull of the plantarflexors.
-The triceps surae has been documented to be the pri-Continued on page 144 mary plantarflexor of the ankle joint and therefore offsets the anteriorly displaced center of pressure.
-It has further been demonstrated with equinus that the center of pressure moves about 3 cm distally and 3 mm laterally (Figures 4 and 5).
+In this examination, the subtalar is placed in neutral position and the midtarsal joint is locked by supination of the forefoot.
+The and 3 mm laterally (Figures 4 and 5).